-- a) Salary Schedules - 1) Teachers will continue to be paid at their 2010-2011 base salary level for 2011-2012 plus any supplemental salary earned during 2011-2012.
-Salary schedules will be adjusted to reflect that eligible teachers receive a year of experience credit; however, salary schedule steps will reflect annual compensation at 2010-2011 levels. - 2) All compensation under the Pasco Service Incentive (PSI) will remain at the 2010-2011 levels.
-Therefore, the \$1,000 PSI will not be implemented, and teachers on PSI will receive the same salary as 2010-2011.
-For teachers who would otherwise be eligible for PSI for the first time during the 2008-2009 through 2011-2012 school years, the \$1,000 PSI will not apply, and such teachers will receive the same salary as 2010-2011. - b) Supplement Schedule amounts will remain the same as 2010-2011. - c) The intent of this proposal is to maintain teacher salaries at 2010-2011 salary levels.
+1. Teachers will continue to be paid at their 2011-2012 base salary level for 2012-2013 plus any supplemental salary earned during 2012-2013.
+Salary schedules will be adjusted to reflect that eligible teachers receive a year of experience credit; however, salary schedule steps will reflect annual compensation at 2011-2012 levels.
+2. All compensation under the Pasco Service Incentive (PSI) will remain at the 2011-2012 levels.
+Therefore, the \$1,000 PSI will not be implemented, and teachers on PSI will receive the same salary as 2011-2012.
+For teachers who would otherwise be eligible for PSI for the first time during the 2008-2009 through 2012-2013 school years, the \$1,000 PSI will not apply, and such teachers will receive the same salary as 2011-2012.

+3. Supplement Schedule amounts will remain the same as during the 2011-2012 school year.
+4. The intent of this proposal is to maintain teacher salaries at 2011-2012 salary levels.
 Should there be any deviations from this premise during implementation, the Board and the Union are authorized to correct these deviations.
-In addition, should the District's budgetary status improve during the 2011-2012 school year, the Board and the Union agree to meet to examine the possibility of compensation improvements.
+In addition, should the District's budgetary status improve during the 2012-2013 school year, the Board and the Union agree to meet to examine the possibility of compensation improvement.